TAPGAP1/TP_GT_BC_Repo/README.md

 ELK

  - Copy the install-elk.yml file to /etc/ansible
- - Update the Ansible-hosts file to include a "webservers" section and an "elk" section with the private IP of the ELK-VM.
+ - Update the Ansible/hosts file to include a "webservers" section and an "elk" section with the private IP of the ELK-VM.
  - Run the playbook, ssh into ELK-VM and run "docker ps" to verify installation worked as expected. *Note* - The status of the ELK container should be "up" on boot.